Sponsored

 Highlights

-- The Life of Singleton will be the definitive account of film icon John Singleton's life and times.
+- Featuring nearly 400 original interviews with close friends, family members, and colleagues, The Life of Singleton is the definitive account of prolific filmmaker John Singleton's life and times.

 - About the Author: Thomas Golianopoulos is a writer and editor whose work has appeared in The New York Times, BuzzFeed, Playboy, The Ringer, and others.